 How to Calm a Fussy Baby, Quickly

-Whether your baby is an infant or six months old, breastfeeding, bottle feeding, or formula feeding, or you think you may be dealing with colic, in this post you’ll be sure to find a new idea or two for calming your fussy baby, quickly.
+Whether your baby is an infant, a six week old fussy baby, at or six months old, breastfeeding, bottle feeding, or formula feeding, or you think you may be dealing with colic, in this post you’ll be sure to find a new idea or two for calming your fussy baby, quickly.

 One thing I’ve learned after raising three babies of my own and watching my friends do the same, is that all babies are different.
 The baby that brought you to this website is unique in temperament just as you are uniquely you.
 Some babies may need you to do a lot of the things on this list and give it all you’ve got, and some just a few.